MCResourcePile/addon-project/src/content/wiki/history/index.md

 A new winter lobby was introduced, alongside a festive map rotation update.
 The [Christmas Event Advent Calendar](https://mcresourcepile.github.io/addon-project/wiki/events/advent_calendar) was introduced for the festive season, a new challenge or event to complete for each day till Chirstmas.
 There were many prizes given out, includeding the Nimbus rank and the *Advent Master* trophy.

 In mid Decmber a new feature, Filterable Maps was introduced.
-This allows players to filter maps by map author or gamemode while in game, making it easier to select a map for a [SetNext Token](https://mcresourcepile.github.io/addon-project/wiki/gameplay/tokens).
+This allows players to filter maps by map author or gamemode while in game, making it easier to select a map with a [SetNext Token](https://mcresourcepile.github.io/addon-project/wiki/gameplay/tokens).